 Start by heating up the oven to 200°C (or bung on the BBQ).
 Take the lamb out of the fridge.
 Then cover a dinner plate with breadcrumbs; you want a good thick layer.
 Chop up some herbs – rosemary and thyme if you have them – or dried if you don’t have fresh herbs.
 It will taste better with fresh herbs.
 Mix in with the breadcrumbs, and seasonings then add a drizzle of olive oil – enough for the breadcrumbs mix to make a paste.

 Preheat a frying pan on the stove (hothothot), drizzle with olive oil and chuck the lamb in.
 One minute on either side – time it – just enough to brown the lamb.
 Take it off the heat and coat first with French Mustard then with the breadcrumb mix.
-(In typical MmeLindor fashion, I had run out of breadcrumbs so used crushed sesame ryvita)
+(I’m a scatty and disorganised cook and so I had run out of breadcrumbs but I improvised with crushed sesame Ryvita instead!)

 That is it.
 It is very simple but very tasty.
 Even if you forget half the recipe as you are cooking.
 You can prepare your breadcrumb mix in advance if you are making this for guests.
 One rack of lamb is enough for 2 people (with a little bit left for the dog).